hanzhuzi/XRPhotos/README.md

 ### From CocoaPods

-Add `pod  'XRPhotos` to your Podfile.
+Add `pod XRPhotos` to your Podfile.
 * pod install
 * #import <XRPhotos/XRPhotos.h>